blues/notecard-env-var-manager/README.md

 `NotecardEnvVarManager_process` returns `NEVM_SUCCESS` on success and `NEVM_FAILURE` on failure.

 By default, calling `NotecardEnvVarManager_process` will make an `env.get` request whenever it's called.
-However, the user can set a watch interval so that calls to `NotecardEnvVarManager_process` will only make the `env.get` request every N seconds, no matter how many times the process function is called within that interval.
+However, the user can set a watch interval so that calls to `NotecardEnvVarManager_process` will only make the `env.get` request every N seconds, no matter how many times the process function is called within that time farme.
 The idea is that the user can continually call `NotecardEnvVarManager_process` in a tight loop (think Arduino's `loop` function) without hammering the Notecard with `env.get` requests.
 To set a watch interval, call `NotecardEnvVarManager_setWatchInterval`:

 ```c
 const uint32_t watchIntervalSeconds = 10;